jdavidrcamacho/FCUP_MasterThesisTemplate/README.md

 ▒ I also give you 2 versions of the thesis template that I believe it is explained by its titles.

-The *Color_template* gives you a pretty version the thesis where the bibliography, links, and other stuff are printed in colors, while in the *BlackWhite_template* only the picture you put in your thesis are shown in colors.
+The *Color_template* gives you a pretty version the thesis where the bibliography, links, and other stuff are printed in colors, while in the *BlackWhite_template* only the pictures you put in your thesis are shown in colors.

 ▒ FAQ